Please use the menu below to navigate to any article section:

 If you have $200,000 equity in the existing home and you sell it you would reduce your non-deductible debt on the new home and save your interest expense by, say, $10,000 annually.

-However, if you used it as a deposit on a rental property you could purchase a $850,000 property, which if it grew at 7% on average over 10 years would generate capital growth of $850,000 or $85,000 per annum on average.
+However, if you used it as a deposit on a rental property you could purchase an $850,000 property, which if it grew at 7% on average over 10 years would generate capital growth of $850,000 or $85,000 per annum on average.

 Yes, I know property growth is not guaranteed or evenly achieved every single year but in both Sydney and Melbourne the average compound growth was more than 7% over the past 10 years.

-And in Brisbane the better performing properties achieved similar growth.
+And in Brisbane, the better-performing properties achieved similar growth.

 You need time to build your asset base so 10 years should be a minimum and you should at least target average long-term growth rates.

 It is therefore critical to purchase good investment-grade properties, not just any old property.

 What is that old saying: “Anyone can become a property millionaire if they live long enough”?